Mixed Gauge-Global Symmetries, Elliptic Modes, and Black Hole Thermodynamics in Ho\v{r}ava-Lifshitz Gravity: Remarks and future directions

 One of the characteristic properties of a universal horizon is its asymptotic nature.
 Specifically, leaves in the foliation in the past with respect to the \aether time asymptotically approach the universal horizon as $r\to r_{uh}$, or as one goes to the infinite past in metric time along a given slice.
 This is illustrated by Figure \ref{leaves}, and by \eqref{const T difeq} from which Figure \ref{leaves} is obtained.

-While not the focus of this paper, there are two ways of interpreting the fact that slices must asymptotically approach the universal horizon.
+There are two ways of interpreting the fact that slices must asymptotically approach the universal horizon.
 First, one can see that a given slice cannot cross the universal horizon in order to retain causality.
 Since the universal horizon is a leaf in the preferred foliation, another leaf crossing the universal horizon would generate a contradiction since the foliation, $\phi:\mathcal{M}\to\R\times S$, must be a bijection.
 The requirement that $\phi$ be a bijection prevents one point $p\in\mathcal{M}$ from being assigned two different \aether times $T,T'$ and ensures that $T$ is a well defined time coordinate that respects causality.
-A leaf in the foliation crossing the universal horizon (another leaf) would generate this exact contradiction of the injectivity of $T$.
+A leaf in the foliation crossing the universal horizon (another leaf) would generate this exact contradiction of the injectivity of $\phi^{-1}$.

 Another lens through which to look at the asymptotic nature of the universal horizon is that of cosmic censorship.
 In order for there to be a well defined first law and thermodynamics of universal horizons, leaves in the foliation outside of the universal horizon must in some sense ``reach'' the universal horizon in order to communicate degrees of freedom at the boundary defined by the horizon out to infinity.
 In the relativistic case, one constructs a surface that intersects the causal horizon and extends out to infinity in order to construct the horizon's first law \cite{Hawking_4_Laws}.
 As discussed previously, this is disallowed in Ho\v{r}ava-Lifshitz gravity due to the fact that the universal horizon is a leaf in the foliation.